-EDWARD LINUS CROW was born in Linn County, Iowa, October 13, 1852, and died at Mapleton, Iowa, February 27, 1928.
+EDWARD LINUS CROW WAS born in Linn County, Iowa, October 13, 1852, and died at Mapleton, Iowa, February 27, 1928.
 His parents were Edward M. and Emeline N. (Lewis) Crow.
 Edward L. grew to manhood in Linn County and removed to Soldier Township, Crawford County, in 1882, where he followed farming.
 In 1885 he removed to Mapleton and engaged in the grain and live stock business, which he continued until 1907, thereafter giving his attention chiefly to his farm properties.
 He was for some time a member of Mapleton Town Council, was mayor one term, and was president of the local Board of Education for several years.
 He was chairman of the Monona County Democratic Central Committee for many years, was a delegate to the Democratic National Convention of 1908, was elected senator in 1910 and served in the Thirty-fourth and Thirty-fifth general assemblies.

 CHARLES GRILK was born in Clinton, Iowa, February 17, 1874, and died in Des Moines March 6, 1928, while attending the Republican State Convention.
-Interment was in Oakdale Cemetery, Davenport.
-His parents were Hans F. and Margaretha Grilk.
+Interment was in Oakdale Cemetery, Davenport. parents were Hans F. and Margaretha Grilk.
 When Charles was seven years old the family removed to Davenport.
 There he attended public school and later went to Phillips Andover Academy, Andover, Massachusetts, and to Phillips Exeter Academy, Exeter, New Hampshire, being graduated from the latter in 1894.
 He then entered Harvard University and received his A. B. degree in 1898, following this by traveling in Europe, Egypt, and Palestine.
 He returned to Harvard and in 1902 was graduated from the Harvard Law School.
 While attending Harvard he was a member of the staff of the Boston Globe, and did daily newspaper work on that paper, and also achieved distinction as a student.
 Returning to Davenport he joined the firm of Wilson, Grilk & Wilson, lawyers.
-He became a prominent and successful lawyer and business man, was general counsel for the Federal Surety Company, for the Register Life Insurance Company, and was connected with many other large enterprises.
-In 1910 he was the Republican candidate for Congress from the Second District, but in the election lost to Irvin S. Pepper.
-In 1924 he was a delegate from the Second District to the Republican National Convention.
-The same year he was unsuccessful as the Republican candidate for mayor of Davenport.
-He was president of the American Red Cross chapter, president of the Clarissa C. Cook Home for the Friendless, was active in the Unitarian church, in education, art, and science activities, and in a multitude of lines of community welfare.
+He became a prominent and successful lawyer and business man, was general counsel for the Federal Surety Company, Copyright of Annals of Iowa is the property of State of Iowa, by & through the State Historical Society of Iowa and its content may not be copied or emailed to multiple sites or posted to a listsery without the copyright holder's express written permission.
+However, users may print, download, or email articles for individual use.